rust-lang/book/second-edition/src/ch15-03-drop.md

 <span class="caption">Listing 15-9: Attempting to call the `drop` method from
 the `Drop` trait manually to clean up early</span>

-If we try to compile this, we'll get this error:
+If we try to compile this, we’ll get this error:

 ```text
 error[E0040]: explicit use of destructor method